Same-Day Virtual & Telehealth Appointments — North Carolina

 Many patients do best with both medication and therapy.

-What to Expect from Your First Psychiatric Visit
+What to Expect at a First Psychiatry Visit

 Your first appointment is often 45 to 60 minutes and may be done by secure telehealth video from home.